-3 Action Management framework
+Action Management Framework

-Objects in the OpenAIRE data model (e.g. publications, datasets, persons, organizations, data sources, projects; see D6.2 Specification of adaptation of content management Services) are represented in HBASE as rows with columns storing the relationships with other objects.
+Objects in the OpenAIRE data model (e.g. publications, datasets, persons, organizations, data sources, projects) are represented in HBASE as rows with columns storing the relationships with other objects.
 The nature and internal structure of such columns (which may change over time based on high level requirements) should not be known to the services surrounding the information space and willing to update or enrich its content.

-The Action Mangament framework has been designed to offer an OpenAIRE data model oriented API to the OpenAIRE HBASE information space (see Figure 3).
+The Action Manager framework has been designed to offer an OpenAIRE data model oriented API to the OpenAIRE HBASE information space (see Figure 3).
 It consists of two main services: Action Store Service and Action Interpreter Service.

-Figure 3 - Action Management Service: the high-level architecture
+Figura 3 - Action Management Service: the high-level architecture